pinskylab/pinskylab_methods/cookbook.md

         else)…](#if-you-made-a-commit-that-wont-push-to-github-too-large-files-or-something-else)
       - [Call data from a GitHub repo directly into R](#call-data-from-a-github-repo-directly-into-r)
+      - [Allow others to view html versions of your code.](#allow-others-to-view-html-versions-of-your-code.)
   - [R](#r)
       - [How to install an older version of a package than the one currently